autobrr/autobrr.com/docs/filters/basics.md

 ### Script

 Run external script that does something.
 Use `exit codes` correctly, like `exit 0` for no issues.
 In Linux, non-zero exit codes are considered not-ok/error etc.

+See [stop if disk is full](/usage/tips#stop-if-disk-is-full) for a good example of what it can do.

 | Field                    | Description           | Examples                                                       |
 | ------------------------ | --------------------- | -------------------------------------------------------------- |